NathStevo97/certifications-notes/vmware/vmware-tanzu/04_Tanzu_Kubernetes_Grid_Extensions/01_Tanzu_Kubernetes_Grid_Extensions/4 01 - Tanzu Kubernetes Grid Extensions 681032ce4b66479fb91ecccaed103398.md

 - VMware builds all container images used by Tanzu Kubernetes Grid and TKG extensions
 - All container images are hosted on projects.registry.vmware.com
-    - An instance of the Harbor image registry that’s managed by VMware
+    - An instance of the Harbor image registry that's managed by VMware
 - For internet-restricted environments, container images can be copied to an accessible image registry
     - The extension manifest must then be updated to include the specific image registry